Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I don't use many different screennames to keep it simple, but here is how I remember my passwords.
-I write them down, and carry most in my wallet, but I disguise them with words and numbers that only I would know or understand (or my family would either know or could find out, in case of my demise and they would want to get into my bank account).
+I write them down, and carry most in my wallet, but I disguise them with words and numbers that only I would know or understand.

 Choose a category that interests you; Premier League Footballers, Wild Flowers or whatever.
-Find a name for all of the more commonly used letters of the alphabet (Iris for I, Jasmine for J, etc).
-Your password for any given site will be the name that starts with the same initial letter, plus whatever combination of numbers or other characters you select.
+Find a name for all of the more commonly used letters of the alphabet.

 Not necessarily a "thrifty" tip, but a time/trouble saving.
 If you're need a security code word or password you can use a phone number of a friend or family member that's ingrained in your long-term memory, along with their initials.